 Water Kefir Benefits

 There are so many benefits of water kefir.
-It is rich in probiotics, great for your gut health, and is a delicious way to hydrate.
+It is a rich probiotic beverage that is great for your gut health, and is a delicious way to hydrate.
 Let’s take a deeper look into the benefits.

 Gut Health

-Water kefir is rich in beneficial bacteria call probiotics.
+Water kefir is rich in beneficial bacteria called probiotics.
 Probiotics have been linked to increased immunity, decreased risk of certain cancers, and better gut health.

 “Leaky Gut Syndrome” happens when there are literally holes in the gut lining.